South Korea buyers heading to Iran for talks on resuming oil imports: sources

 The U.S. sanctions waivers have eased pressure on Iran to further discount its oil against Saudi Arabia’s.

-SK Incheon Petrochem, a petrochemical unit of SK Innovation; Hyundai Chemical, a unit of Hyundai Oilbank [INPTVH.UL]; and Hanwha Total Petrochemicals [SMCHE.UL], a joint venture between Hanwha Corp and France’s Total, are regular buyers of Iranian condensate.
+SK Incheon Petrochem, a petrochemical unit of SK Innovation; Hyundai Chemical, a unit of Hyundai Oilbank; and Hanwha Total Petrochemicals, a joint venture between Hanwha Corp and France’s Total, are regular buyers of Iranian condensate.

 Each of the three imported between 1 million and 3 million barrels of South Pars condensate a month in the first half of the year, the KNOC data showed.
 “Having a waiver doesn’t mean you have it in your pocket.
 You still have to work through the supply chain,” Fereidun Fesharaki, chairman of energy consultancy FGE said at the Condensate and Naphtha Forum in Singapore on Thursday.